November 21, 2009

 Don't you know that you can count me out.”

-The first version of “Revolution,” with the “count me out” lyrics, was released on August 11, 1968.
-It was the B-side of the single record with “Hey Jude” on the A-side.
+The first version of “Revolution,” with the “count me out” lyrics, was released on a 45rpm single record on August 11, 1968.
+It was the B-side.
+“Hey Jude” was the A-side.

-On November 22, 1968, the Beatles released their famed double album with the white cover, usually called The White Album.
-(The actual original title was The Beatles.)
+On November 22, 1968, the Beatles released their famed double album known as The White Album.

 “But when you talk about destruction

-Why the change?
-Because after the single version of the song was released in August, Lennon received heavy flak from many radical leftist leaders and groups, who felt “Revolution” dissed their efforts to change the world – by violent revolution, if necessary.
+Because after the original single version of the song was released in August, Lennon was criticized by many leftist leaders and groups who felt that “Revolution” insulted them and their positions on social issues.

-As noted in an excellent article about Lennon’s music by Jon Wiener, in the December 18, 2000 edition of The Nation, Lennon explained the “out — in” version this way: “I put both in because I wasn't sure.”
+As journalist Jon Wiener noted in his retrospective on Lennon’s music in The Nation, Lennon once explained: “I put both in because I wasn’t sure.”

-Then, in 1971, after the Beatles had broken up, Lennon wrote the song “Power to the People,” a phrase borrowed from the Black Panthers and other radical groups that actually did sometimes espouse violent revolution.
+In 1971, after the Beatles had broken up, he wrote the song “Power to the People,” a phrase borrowed from the Black Panthers and other radical groups that actually did sometimes espouse violent revolution.

-In the lyrics of that song, recorded by Lennon, Yoko Ono and The Plastic Ono Band, Lennon says:
+It was recorded by Lennon, Yoko Ono and The Plastic Ono Band and released a single that year.

 “Say you want a revolution